Preparing to Develop a Google App for PHP Application

 - Download and install the Google App Engine for PHP.

 - Make sure the Google App Engine Support for PHP plugin is enabled.
 The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins page as described in Enabling and Disabling Plugins.
+If the plugin is disabled, enable it on the Plugins settings page as described in Enabling and Disabling Plugins.

 - Create a Google account at http://www.google.com.